AlexandruDodita/AzureVoxel/documentation_guide.md

 *   **`main()`** - This is the primary function where the application starts.
     *   Initializes a `Window` object with specified dimensions and title.
     *   Initializes GLEW for OpenGL extension loading.
 If initialization fails, it prints an error and exits.
+    *   Calls `Block::InitBlockShader()` to compile and link the shared shader program for blocks.
+This must be done after GLEW initialization and before any `Block` objects attempt to use the shader.
     *   Prints the current OpenGL version.
     *   Enables depth testing for correct 3D rendering.
     *   Creates a `Camera` object, positioning it for a good view of the terrain and setting mouse sensitivity.